 Taekwondo(TKD) is a well-recognized sport in competitions across the world, including the Olympic Games and MMA.
 However, these competitions each have their own rules, raising the question of whether or not Taekwondo is effective in a real fight.
 This article will explore Taekwondo as self-defense in real-life situations, where there are no rules or points.

-Taekwondo techniques taught today are more about kicking for points than preparing for self defense.
-They can still be effective in a fight due to their accuracy and power.
-However, the major problem with Taekwondo as self-defense is that they assume your opponent will not be able to grab your leg or take the fight to the ground, where you are vulnerable.
+Taekwondo can be effective in a fight due to its kicking accuracy and power.
+However, the major problem with Taekwondo as self-defense is that it does not prepare you for the fight on the ground, where many fights occur.

 I will explain in more detail why I think Taekwondo on its own will not prepare you for a real fight.
 I have also included examples of Taekwondo used in MMA and its advantages and disadvantages.